oracle-livelabs/pts/plsql-rag-23ai/lab1/lab1.md

         </tbody>
     </table>

-    **HURRAY!!!  we just completed the LAB1**

-    We saw the complete implementation of RAG using PLSQL.
+    **HURRAY!!!  we just completed LAB 1, a complete implementation of RAG using PLSQL**

-## Task 7: Preparation for LAB2
+## Task 7: Preparation for LAB 2

-In the LAB 2 we will run a python application which uses the funcation and code we just learned in previous steps.
+In LAB 2 we will run a Python application which uses the functions and code we just learned in the previous steps.

-In addition to the above code for the python application we have the follow additional code.
+To prepare for LAB 2, run the following:

 a.
-Create a procedue `insert_my_table_row` to insert PDF file in MY\_BOOKS table and returns the doc\_id
+Create a procedure `insert_my_table_row` to insert the PDF file into the MY\_BOOKS table and return the doc\_id

 b.
-Create a trigger `trg_mybooks_vector_store_compound` to create embedding for the PDF and stores it in VECTOR\_STORE table.
+Create a trigger `trg_mybooks_vector_store_compound` to create embedding for the PDF and store it in the VECTOR\_STORE table.

-1. Create a procedue `insert_my_table_row`
+1. Create a procedure `insert_my_table_row`

     ```
     cursor = conn23ai.cursor()